escobard/cloud-apps/README.md

 ### Blueprint for automated tests with CircleCI

-Leveraging CircleCI, Unit tests for each application (except for the database) are run on every new commit to Github.
+Leveraging CircleCI, unit tests for each application (except for the database) are run on every new commit to Github.
 Once unit tests have passed, integration tests are run, validating API and Database changes.
-After integration tests pass, end to end (e2e) tests are run, validating that the UI, API and Database work as expected with the new changes.
+After integration tests pass, e2e tests are run, validating that the UI, API and Database work together as expected with the new changes.

 Following the [fail-fast](https://testsigma.com/blog/test-automation-achieve-fail-fast-fail-often/) automated testing approach, the system provides a starting point (or blueprint / boilerplate) as-is for more complex automated testing requirements.